myszha/qt-ponies/README.md

 Not all ponies were tested.

 Effects, interactions and sounds are not currently supported.
-Pony behavior following/moving to a point on the screen is not currently supported.

 On Unix systems an X server supporting ARGB visuals and and a compositing window manager are required for transparency of pony windows.
 Something like